 Anecdotally, a number of factors are contributing to women's decision-making at this time.
-The influencing factors for planning a home birth include having the choice of support people for labour and birth, maintaining a virus-free space where only invited midwives will be present in addition to the members of the woman's usual 'bubble', and women's confidence in their bodies and their midwives to provide care and initiate transfer if necessary.
-Other factors include the current restriction to only one support person at a hospital or primary maternity facility birth, no visitors during a postnatal stay, and women's sense of increased anxiety about being around other people and in foreign environments where there is a perceived higher chance of exposure to the virus.
+The influencing factors for planning a home birth include having the choice of support people for labour and birth, maintaining a virus-free space where only invited midwives will be present in addition to the members of the woman's usual bubble, and women's confidence in their bodies and their midwives to provide care and initiate transfer if necessary.
+Other factors include restrictions on the number of support people at a hospital or primary maternity facility birth, restrictions on visitors during a postnatal stay, and women's sense of increased anxiety about being around other people and in foreign environments where there is a perceived higher chance of exposure to the virus.